idealparable/BibleQ/ExodLogistics.md

   By the way one clarification about the 40, that I'm not sure if the wandering is 40 - 2, or if the 2 are in addition to 40.
 40 might also be a common rounding number in their culture since it shows up often.
 The 2 looks less likely to be rounding (or at least to the same extent).

-[/21 - “I hate, I reject your feasts, / Nor do I [fn]delight in your solemn assemblies.<br><br>
+<blockquote><span class="bbq">/21 - “I hate, I reject your feasts, / Nor do I [fn]delight in your solemn assemblies.<br><br>

-22 - “Even though you offer up to Me burnt offerings and your grain offerings, / I will not accept them; / And I will not even look at the peace offerings of your fatlings./]
+22 - “Even though you offer up to Me burnt offerings and your grain offerings, / I will not accept them; / And I will not even look at the peace offerings of your fatlings./</span></blockquote>

   (So 25 might not be saying they didn't present grain offerings, but that if they did, he did not look at them, so it might be a rhetorical device to say "Oh, did you offer stuff back then?
 You were so sinful I couldn't look at you so I dunno."
 Emphasis on rhetorical before someone objects "Wull, omniscient!"
 Could also mean they collected a grain tax but didn't offer from it as they should have.)

-[/25 - “[fn]Did you present Me with sacrifices and grain offerings in the wilderness for forty years, O house of Israel?<br><br>
+<blockquote><span class="bbq">/25 - “[fn]Did you present Me with sacrifices and grain offerings in the wilderness for forty years, O house of Israel?<br><br>

-26 - “You also carried along [fn]Sikkuth your king and [fn]Kiyyun, your images, [fn]the star of your gods which you made for yourselves./]
+26 - “You also carried along [fn]Sikkuth your king and [fn]Kiyyun, your images, [fn]the star of your gods which you made for yourselves./</span></blockquote>

   (That last verse would seem to fit with an idea like, "Did you do what I commanded?
 Yes?
 Well, you still did this other thing I commanded you not to, so it doesn't count.)